imarc/boilerplate/README.md

 * `npm run fractal build`

-You can customize this behavior further by editing either the `webpack.mix.js` or `fractal.config.js` files per the Laravel Mix or Fractal documentation respectively.
+You can customize this behavior by editing either the `webpack.mix.js` or `fractal.config.js` files per the Laravel Mix or Fractal documentation, respectively.

+### Contibuting back to Boilerplate Components

+Create your own branch from the `next` branch with your suggested edits.
+Then, submit a pull request so it can be reviewed by the team.